 The essays that really spoke to me are the ones that told me more about the books I know, or now want to know, by how they worked on other readers.
 Helen Macdonald and Rowan Williams’ poems do this.
 Neil Gaiman’s observation about Boneland makes complete sense of the whole Colin and Susan saga for me: that there is a missing third novel that hasn’t (yet) been written, preceding and explaining the terrifying, schizophrenic anguish of Colin’s search for his sister in the Pleiades.
 I’m so tired of Stephen Fry’s multiple appearances in every medium, but what he says about Garner’s writing rings true: Garner is a writer who trusts his readers.
 Ali Smith’s recollections of seeing The Owl Service on TV, Philip Pullman’s carefully-chosen words about the moral relationship between craft and writing, and Margaret Atwood’s totally bonkers story about a people-skinning raccoon – these are the Big Name contributions to draw the unGarnered reader in, to find out what their heroes think of him.
 It’s unclear what the Atwood story says about Garner or his writing, but what anthology editor is going to refuse a short story from Margaret Atwood?
 Perhaps it was simply a present.

 Less well-known names (unless you’re into archaeology or professional storytelling, for example) give revealing recollections of how a Garner book did things to their mind, or how he popped up in their professional or private lives one day holding a thing of wonder to show them, and how he has never left.
-There is pain in some essays, that articulate how Garner’s writing work as healing and therapy.
+There is pain in some essays, that articulate how Garner’s writing works as healing and therapy.
 These moved me: seeing behind the public frontages of these Big Name authors lessened my dislike for their writing.

 There are also New Big Names included who were presumably asked to write something because they are so hot right now.
 There are So-So Names who get in because they are part of the London literary scene, on the spot for commissioning because they move in the same circles as the editor, or in Unbound’s orbit.
 Many of these contributions were uninteresting, being not much more than ‘My favourite Alan Garner book and why’, which we can all write ourselves.
 At least one was a regrettable froth of self-indulgent twaddle.
 The most memorable essays are those by specialists pointing out something hitherto unnoticed or remarkable that Garner has said or done, and the people from Garner’s life who have no particular public presence, whose biographical stories prevent the book slopping into woolly mush.
 It might so easily have gone that way, had it merely been a luvvy-festschrift (which is good, because Garner is absolutely not a luvvy).
 Despite all the necessary publicity and puffery needed to get this book off the ground, it’s a great addition to biography.
 I’m glad I subscribed.